 Software solution to access RS232 devices remotely

-The easiest way to convert RS232 to Ethernet is RS232 to Ethernet Converter software.
+The easiest way to convert serial data to Ethernet is RS232 to Ethernet Converter software.

 Say, you need to get a simultaneous access to several serial devices that work via different data transfer protocols – RS232/485/422, and the devices are located in different places, perhaps even in different countries or continents.

-Here is your step-by-step guide on RS232 to Ethernet Converter software use:
+Here is your step-by-step guide on COM to Ethernet Converter software use:

 - Follow this link to download the software, install it on both computers – the one that shares a serial port and the one that needs access to it.